pourmalek/CovidLongitudinalwithSRIV/Canada/output/DELP/README.md

 (1) get the MEDIAN of error types by epi weeks and updates

-summarization level = calendar  time in days: transform calendar days to epidemiological weeks
+summarization level = calendar time in days: transform calendar days to epidemiological weeks (623 to 89 = 7 to 1)

 graphs 5 1 (not shown here to save space)